abderrahmen-Baccouch/Hackathon/README.md

   - **Description**: MongoDB is used to store user data, conversation histories, and messages, while Mongoose simplifies data modeling.

 - **Voice Messaging**
-  - **Technologies**: Web Speech API (for browser-based transcription), Google Text-to-Speech API, Google Speech-to-Text API
-  - **Description**: Allows users to send voice messages, transcribes audio to text for processing, and converts text responses back into audio.
-Supports seamless voice-based interactions.
+  - **Description**: Allows users to send voice messages, transcribes audio to text for processing, and converts text responses back into audio for seamless voice-based interactions.

 ---

 This README provides a concise overview of the project management approach, completed features, and the technology stack used to build an efficient and user-friendly chatbot system with voice messaging capabilities.